Scheduling Open

 Dallas, Texas 75234

-Estate of Glover, 744 S.W.2d 939 (Tex.
-1988) is a Texas Supreme Court case that clarified the standard of review on a Texas probate appeal.
-The case involved a dispute over the distribution of assets in the estate of a deceased person.
+The case involves a dispute over the distribution of assets in the estate of a deceased person.

 This case established that the standard of review on a Texas probate appeal is the “abuse of discretion” standard, which is a deferential standard and a higher court will only overturn the probate court’s decision if it finds that the probate court’s decision was arbitrary, unreasonable, or without foundation in fact.